How To Read Vial Labels

 vial with label

-Understanding symbols and colors is also vital, as they provide quick visual cues about the contents:
+Understanding symbols and colors is important.
+Because they give quick clues about what’s inside:

-• Green: Often indicates that the contents are generally safe or have specific handling instructions.
+Green: Tells that the contents are safe or need special handling instructions.

 To read vial labels effectively, follow these steps: